 Here is a simple test for anyone who says “why bother preparing, it won’t matter”.
 Stop eating tomorrow when you get up.
 Only drink water from streams and puddles.
 Do not take a shower or change your clothes.

-Do this for mere three days.
+Do this for a mere three days.
 Anyone can do that, right?
 Anyone who accepts this challenge will understand why we prep.

 The Final Word